 A rain garden’s primary purpose is to help reduce runoff and promote groundwater recharge.
 Through infiltration, or the soaking of water, the runoff is filtered by the soil and plants.
 This helps remove pollutants such as oil, road salts, heavy metals, sediment, and nutrients from fertilizers, herbicides, and pesticides.
 These specialized gardens are are actually depressions in the land, created specifically to capture and treat storm water runoff while providing a beautiful, low-maintenance garden.
 They benefit wildlife and pollinators equally—primarily through the blooming, native plants they help hydrate.

 Rain Garden Design Tips

-Since rain gardens are constructed to manage storm water, Grae emphasizes the importance of designing and constructing them to perform properly.
+Since rain gardens are constructed to manage storm water, Grae emphasizes the importance of designing them to perform properly.
 This begins with locating and sizing your rain garden appropriately based on site conditions.
 While it may seem like common sense, your garden needs to be located in the specific area of your property it’s intended to receive and infiltrate water.
 This is easy enough to do; simply evaluate your backyard while it’s raining to determine where the water’s flowing and pooling.